To stroll along the shore of Mound Lake, you must first cross a field of red weeds and a barbed-wire fence. A sign bluntly warns, "Keep Out."

-To monitor water purity, Lake Watch spends about $150,000 per year in tax dollars from the county and from the Southwest Florida Water Management District, or Swiftmud, said Griffin.
+To monitor water purity, Lake Watch spends about $150,000 a year in tax dollars from the county and from the Southwest Florida Water Management District, Griffin said.
 Other entities, such as the West Coast Regional Water Authority, plan to spend as much as $1.1-million to clean lakes in northwest Hillsborough.

-"That water is your water and everyone else's water," said Griffin.
+"That water is your water and everyone else's water," Griffin said.

 It may be your water, but in Odessa you would need to jump out of an airplane to legally get to it, officials said.

 Environmentalists say the public benefits from cleaning private lakes with tax money.
 The work helps birds and fish and boosts the value of taxable property.
 Lake Watch also collects data on private lakes that allows environmentalists to study water issues statewide.

 "If we clean up the water in Lake Keystone, it will affect the groundwater and surface water that runs into the bay," Griffin said.

 Indeed, opening lakes to the public can sometimes spoil the water government wants to preserve.
 Boats drag in exotic plants from other lakes.
 Anglers leave trash behind.
 Waves caused by skiing can stir up soil on the lake's bottom and help algae grow.

 But more people does not always mean more pollution, said Dan Canfield, a professor at the University of Florida and the founder of Lake Watch.
 In Orlando, some of the cleanest lakes are surrounded by houses and condos, he said.